gregjewi/ClarAgua-Applet/README.md

 We encourage you to fill in the gaps of knowledge that you think you may need elsewhere.
 If you have any questions, bother Greg.

-This entire project is deployed from a single, free tiear AWS Ubuntu instance.
+This entire project is deployed from a single, free tier AWS Ubuntu instance.
 This is bad practice in the long-term, but in the short term this is just fine.
 If you ever scale to something operational, then you'll need to rethink.